Who should you travel with this year?

 See more solo travel posts here.

-People you’ve never met
+People you’ve never met: the WMGT family!

 If solo travel is still a little bit scary, going on holiday with strangers (who will become some of your closest friends) is a way to bridge that gap until you’re ready to go away on your own.
 Travel is about experiencing new places as well as new people, so make the most of building relationships on organised trips and in shared accommodation.